Categories

 15. Usually Kodiak bears do not attack people

 Kodiak bears usually attempt to avoid encounters with people.
-In the past 100 years, only one person has been killed by a bear on Kodiak Island – the incident has occurred in 1999 and he was a bear hunter.
+In the past 100 years, only one person has been killed by a bear on Kodiak Island – the incident occurred in 1999 and he was a bear hunter.
 Prior to that, the last fatality was in 1921, also a bear hunter.
 On average, once every other year a bear injures a person.

-16. Bear-viewing is a popular tourist activity
+16. Bear viewing is a popular tourist activity

-In recent years, bear-viewing has become increasingly popular on Kodiak island and other parts of Alaska.
+In recent years, bear viewing has become increasingly popular on Kodiak Island and other parts of Alaska.
 It can have serious impacts on bear populations if it is not conducted properly, though.
 According to Wikipedia, “most viewing occurs at places where bears congregate because of feeding opportunities that are critical to their survival.
 If some bears avoid these areas because people are there, those bears may not get the fat and protein they need to make it through the upcoming winter.
 Consequently, unmanaged bear viewing could affect several bears, especially productive sows with cubs”.

 Two Kodiak bears

-In recent years, bear-viewing has become increasingly popular on Kodiak island and other parts of Alaska.
+In recent years, bear viewing has become increasingly popular on Kodiak Island and other parts of Alaska.
 Image source: Deposit Photos

 Sources